↑

 Turkey craft for preschoolers and toddlers

-This might be a bit of a challenge for younger ones, just because the pieces are so small that they might need a bit of help with their fine motor skills.
-Kaidence needed help the first time, but for her second turkey, she got the hang of it.
+This might be a challenge for younger ones just because the pieces are so small that they might need some help with their fine motor skills.
+My youngest needed help the first time, but for her second turkey, she got the hang of it.

 Turkey Clothespin craft perfect for kids

-• On the last piece of feather, we added some glue and glued our turkey clothespin to the feathers.
+• We added some glue on the last piece of the feather and glued our turkey clothespin to the feathers.
 Make sure to add enough glue, but not too much.
-The feathers are very thin and the glue will glue the feathers to your table or sheet of paper.
+The feathers are very thin, and the glue will glue the feathers to your table or sheet of paper.

 Fine Motor Skills with Feathered Turkey Craft